 Lead generation is the action of collecting user contact information to market to them, primarily through email, and encourage them to make a purchase.

-If you're a digital marketer, it's likely you've heard the terms “demand generation” and “lead generation” thrown around.
+If you're a digital marketer, it's likely you've heard the terms “demand generation” and “lead generation” thrown around — often even interchangeably.

-It's gotten to the point where some are quick to say there is no difference between the two terms.
-Someone will ask, "What is demand generation?"
+It's gotten to the point where some are quick to say there is no difference between the two terms, but there is.

 What is demand generation?

-In practice, demand gen is a complex process aimed at a specific goal.
-Just like with inbound marketing, demand gen begins with understanding who your buyers are and where they exist online.
+Just as with other marketing tactics, this begins with understanding who your buyers are and where they exist online.
 You want to know what problems and pain points they have, and how your company can help solve them.